stylify/web/content/docs/integrations/nuxtjs.md

 ]
 ```

-Now you can start using Stylify with Nuxt.js.
+Now you can start using Stylify CSS with Nuxt.js.

 ## Configuration
 There is a lot of options you can configure: